sstarcher/paprika-exporter/README.md

 pip3 install papexp

+# Github Action

+In order to use the recipes.yml GitHub Action included with the repository you must create repository secrets with your Paprika EMAIL and PASSWORD

 # Issues

 Make sure to completely delete any recipes from the trash in the Paprika app because it can cause errors when exporting your recipes.